 - DO NOT: Have any type of cannabis in your possession.
 You cannot bring pot across the border without an import license – period.
 You will be turned away – and perhaps arrested.
 Clean out any trace of marijuana or drug paraphernalia from your vehicle, luggage, purse, pants pockets, glove compartment – EVERYWHERE.
 Border officers have the right to search every square inch of your person, possessions, and your vehicle.
 If they find any evidence of pot, seeds, rolling papers, pipes – anything – you can be turned away – or worse.
 Do a good job of cleaning your car because drug sniffing dogs are very good at what they do.

 - DO NOT: Show up looking like a pot smoker.
 Can they arrest you for that?
-Well, no. But border officials are always on the lookout for “tells”.
+Well, no. But border officials are always on the lookout for “tells.”
 They profile people.
-If they have suspicions they can pull you aside and take the investigation to a deeper level.
-Remove that marijuana decal from your bumper.
+If they have suspicions, they can pull you aside and take the investigation to a deeper level.
+Remove that weed decal from your bumper.

 - DO NOT: Have drug related references on your laptop, phone, or other electronic devices.
 If they are suspicious, officers can make you unlock your devices.
 Border officials have virtually unlimited rights to search anything you have in your possession or on your social media.
 They do not need a warrant.

 - DO NOT: Make references to drug use in your social media.
+Border officers can use the internet just as easily as you can, and they know to look at social media pages.
 If you are a rock star and there are lots of pictures of you lighting up – you have a problem.